There are several lifestyle choices for both partners that can improve the chances of successful treatment.

 Folic Acid

 Taking folic acid tablets (400 micrograms) every day can help reduce the risk of your baby developing a neural tube defect such as spina bifida.
 If you have diabetes or epilepsy or have had a baby with a neural tube defect you should take 5 milligrams of folic acid per day.
-To gain the most benefit, it is important that you take the folic acid for at least three months before you become pregnant and continue to do so for the first 12 weeks of any pregnancy.
+To gain the most benefit, it is important that you take folic acid for at least three months before you become pregnant and continue to do so for the first 12 weeks of pregnancy.